simonMoko/objective-c-style-guide/README.md

 # The official Moko Social Media Objective-C style guide.

-This style guide outlines the coding conventions for our iOS apps.
+This style guide outlines the conventions for our iOS apps.

 ## Credits